Gonzalo2408/CardiacOCT-project/README.md

 Acute myocardial infarction (MI) remains as one of the leading causes of mortality in the developed world.
 Despite huge advances in treating this condition such as the use of angiograms to locate the occluded artery or coronary angioplasty, there is still a debate on whether to treat certain lesions found during coronary angiography or not, since it is difficult to predict which plaques would have a worse outcome for the patient’s health.
 Imaging modalities such as intracoronary optical coherence tomography (OCT) provide a better comprehension of plaque characteristics and it can help surgeons to better asses these lesions, improving patient’s outcome.

 In this project, an automatic segmentation model will be designed for intracoronary OCT scans in order to asses for plaque vulnerability and detect other abnormalities such as white or red thrombus or plaque rupture.
-Specifically, a nnUNet (no-new-UNet) that works with sparse annotated data will be designed.
+Specifically, a no-new UNet (nnUNet) that works with sparse annotated data will be designed.
 Initially, the model will be trained on singles frames that contain a corresponding segmentation map, that is, the model works in a supervised manner.
 Next, in order to account for the sparse annotations, a 3D UNet will be trained in a semi-supervised manner.
 After the models have been trained, several automatic post-processing techninques for lipid arc and cap thickness measurement will be implemented.
 Moreover, an uncertainty estimation model will be designed in order to detect unreliable segmentations and add more value to the algorithm's output.

 <p float="left" align="center">